 Take note that these tomatoes aren’t perfectly whole.
 We crush them a bit while packing into the jars to generate enough liquid to submerge the flesh.
 Sometimes it’s also necessary to cut a tomato into thirds or halves in order to finish off a jar and retain the proper amount of headspace.

 “Paste” tomatoes (ie: meatier tomato varieties like San Marzano, Amish Paste, or Romas) or Early Girls (which are a California favorite but have a high water content and lots of seeds - use a Food Mill!)

 1 tsp sea salt Optional 2 garlic cloves, basil, oregano or thyme

 1/2 tsp sea salt Optional 1 garlic clove, basil, oregano or thyme

 Pour your acid of choice over the top of the tomatoes, then use a chopstick to stir out air bubbles and help the acid distribute throughout the jar.
 Wipe the rim of the jars clean with a damp towel.
-Place fresh lids and rings on jars.
+Place new canning lids and rings on jars.
 Lightly affix rings "finger tight" (not too tight, as oxygen must be able to escape during water bath, but not too loose, or your lids will come off!).

 Bring water in canning pot to a full boil.
 Lower jars into the boiling water on a canning rack using a canning jar lifter and/or heat protective gloves.
 Make sure jars are covered by 1 inch of water on top.
 Allow canning pot water to return to a boil and reduce heat to a simmer.
 Process for 85 minutes for both pints and quarts.
 Carefully remove jars and place on a towel or wire rack until cooled completely.
 If using standard Ball Jars, check after 12 hours for a proper seal by pressing on the lid.
 The lid should be sucked down and not pop up when pressed.